 How Do You Feed Your Chickens Pineapples?

-Like mentioned before, feeding your birds too many pineapples can lead to digestive problems.
-This should tell you that you need to provide your flock with a reasonable amount of this treat.
-Whether you give them canned pineapples, rinds, or other scraps, you should do it in moderation.
+As mentioned, feeding your birds too many pineapples can lead to digestive problems.
+This should tell you that you must provide your flock with a reasonable amount of this treat.

 Chickens dislike the taste of overly ripe or under-ripe pineapples.
 So don’t be surprised when you see them refusing to eat a few pieces if this treat.
 After all, chickens are ingenious and sensitive animals that take their time to scrutinize anything before eating it.

-In case you are not sure about the state of pineapples, you want to feed your flock, try checking if they are consumable.
+If you are unsure about the state of pineapples you want to feed your flock, try checking if they are consumable.
 You can do it by pulling out one of the leaves from the crown.

 What are the Health Benefits of Pineapples to Your Chickens?

-- As a tropical fruit, the pineapple has exceptional juiciness, tropical flavor, and plenty of health benefits.
+- As a tropical fruit, the pineapple has exceptional juiciness, flavor, and health benefits.
 As such, your chickens will enjoy eating this fruit all day long.

 - When it comes to nutrients, this fruit has it all.
-From calcium to potassium and fiber to vitamin C, pineapples are very nutritious.
-Starting with vitamin C, this essential nutrient serves as a potent water-soluble antioxidant.
-This means that it will act as an antioxidant in your chicken’s body system.
+Pineapples are very nutritious, from calcium to potassium and fiber to vitamin C. Starting with vitamin C, this essential nutrient is a potent water-soluble antioxidant.
+This means it will act as an antioxidant in your chicken’s body system.

-- Thiamin and manganese found in pineapples also are essential to the well-being of your chickens.
+- Thiamin and manganese found in pineapples are also essential to your chickens’ well-being.
 Manganese exists in pineapples in small quantities.
-This mineral is a critical cofactor for several enzymes where it contributes so much in energy production.
+This mineral is a critical cofactor for several enzymes contributing much to energy production.
 At the same time, it is used in the antioxidant defenses.

 - A cup of fresh pineapple juice contains about 128.0 percent of this mineral.
-In chickens, these two trace minerals are used in keeping them active.
+In chickens, these two trace minerals are used to keep them active.
 This is due to their role in energy production within the body.

-- Another use of the functional benefit of pineapples in your chickens is the protection against their muscular degeneration.
+- Another functional benefit of pineapples in your chickens is the protection against their muscular degeneration.
 This happens when you make a habit of feeding your birds pineapples regularly.